 However, the exact lending criteria differ between lenders.
 Some lenders only offer reverse mortgage loans to those with primary residential homes in Australia.
 If your Aussie home is an investment property, you may need to speak to a mortgage broker about your reverse home loan options.

 Additionally, some lenders don’t accept all foreign currencies.
 If you plan to repay your reverse mortgage loan with a foreign currency, you may need to shop around for a lender who will accept your foreign currency.
 At Odin Mortgage, we specialise in foreign buyers and expat mortgages.
 Speak to us today to find out your reverse mortgage options.

 Reverse mortgages are excellent ways to get a little extra cash in your old age.
 However, they also come with the risk of losing your family home when you move out or pass away.
-Consider the financial responsibility you have to your heirs and discuss the ramifications of a reverse mortgage before applying.
+Consider your financial responsibility to your heirs and discuss the ramifications of a reverse mortgage before applying.

 As an expat, you can apply for a reverse mortgage if you’re moving back to Australia or talk to your mortgage broker about reverse mortgages on investment properties.

 A reverse mortgage usually has higher fees than most traditional home loans, including expensive insurance premiums.
 Plus, when the loan ends, you must repay it – usually by selling the house.
 To ensure the loan doesn’t end, borrowers must stay on top of property taxes, insurance, and maintenance costs.

 However, if you’re aware of the costs and wish to earn extra money later in life, speak to a mortgage broker today about your options.

 A reverse mortgage is a type of loan that allows anyone over 60 to convert their home equity into cash.
 By releasing the equity on your home (the amount of the property you actually own), you can enjoy extra cash.